David Beckham's 'status as a gay icon will be shredded' if he continues as Qatar World Cup ambassador says British comedian – KION546

 World football governing body FIFA referred CNN to the Supreme Committee for Delivery & Legacy for all comment relating to Lycett’s criticism of Beckham and Qatar.

+Beckham, contacted by CNN through his representatives, declined to comment on the criticism around his ambassadorship.

-CNN did contact both Beckham and the Supreme Committee for Delivery & Legacy and have not received a response.
+CNN contacted the Supreme Committee for Delivery & Legacy for comment but has not received a response.

 “Homosexuality is illegal, punishable by imprisonment and, if you’re Muslim, possibly even death,” said Lycett in an Instagram post.